RIPE-NCC/rpki-core/README.md

 ## How to set up RPKI development environment

-### Docker
+### Local build

-You can run RPKI core and all required components with docker.
+You can build the RPKI Core software locally with gradle.

 ```
 > gradle build
-> docker-compose up
 ```

-This builds the necessary docker images and starts the container configuration as specified in the `docker-compose.yml`.
-When you make modifications to the system, don't forget to rebuild the docker image with `docker-compose build` (or `docker-compose up --build`).

 ### Hardware Security Module